cubee-cb/linux-vr-compat/README.md

     - For now I just use either of the following:
         - ALCOM for project and package management and Unity Hub just to launch them.
         - Moonlight to a Windows laptop for Unity stuff with the regular Creator Companion, cause Unity doesn't like Wayland much.
-- Using the Unity Hub binary from the yum repo provided by Unity seems to work fine.
+- Using the Unity Hub binary from the yum repo provided by Unity seems to work fine, so outside of general Unity/Wayland/VRChat SDK issues, this is now a functioning setup.

 ---